Yarin-Shohat/Data-Anlysis-Projects/Project 1 - Weather/README.md

 - **Project 1 - Weather Dataset.csv**: The raw dataset containing hourly weather data.
 - **Project 1 - Weather Data Analysis Start.ipynb**: A notebook with key questions to guide your analysis.
 - **Project 1 - Weather Data Analysis.ipynb**: The completed notebook with data cleaning, processing, and analysis.

----

-### Purpose

-The goal of this project is to explore the relationships between temperature, humidity, wind speed, and other weather conditions.
-By analyzing this data, you can gain insights into how weather patterns change over time and how different variables interact.